abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

   /a/b/c/d/e/menu.c
   /a/b/c/d/e/memo.h

-If we want to know their sizes precede it with -s
+If we want to know their sizes precede it with -s option
   Tes@Linux /
   $ l -s *.c
   999 /a/main.c